harismuneer/Ultimate-Social-Scrapers/README.md

 </p>

-## 🤝 Consulting / Coaching
-Stuck with some problem?
-Need help in solution development, guidance, training or capacity building?
-I am a Full Stack Engineer turned Project Manager with years of technical and leadership experience in a diverse range of technologies and domains.
-Let me know what problem you are facing at <b>haris.muneer5@gmail.com</b> and we can schedule a consultation meeting to help you get through it.

-## 👨‍💻 Technical Skills & Expertise

-- Development of Web Applications, Mobile Applications, and Desktop Applications
-- Development of Machine Learning/Deep Learning models, and deployment
-- Web Scraping, Browser Automation, Python Scripting
 <hr>

-If you liked the repo then kindly support it by giving it a star ⭐ and share in your circles so more people can benefit from the effort.

 ## Disclaimer ⚠️

-The developers of this software won't be responsible for any misuse of data collected using this tool.
-This tool has been used by many researchers, marketers, business owners and open source intelligence (OSINT) analysts.
+The developers of this software won't be responsible for any misuse of data collected using the social scrapers.
+These tools have been used by many researchers, marketers, business owners and open source intelligence (OSINT) analysts.

 ## Follow 📄

 Follow to stay updated about my latest projects:
 - [![GitHub Follow](https://img.shields.io/badge/Connect-harismuneer-blue.svg?logo=Github&longCache=true&style=social&label=Follow)](https://github.com/harismuneer)

+If you liked the repo then kindly support it by giving it a star ⭐ and share in your circles so more people can benefit from the effort.